Opinion | Trump is counting on the Supreme Court to help him steal the election

 It’s almost impossible to overstate the magnitude of the coming legal storm over this election; in fact, it is well underway.
 There have already been lawsuits over voting questions in 41 states this year, plus D.C. and Puerto Rico.

-The latest worry is about “naked ballots” in Pennsylvania, where the state supreme court just ruled that mail ballots that are not submitted with the interior security envelope — potentially as many as 100,000 in the general election — must be trashed.
+The latest worry is about “naked ballots” in Pennsylvania, where the state Supreme Court just ruled that mail ballots that are not submitted with the interior security envelope — potentially as many as 100,000 in the general election — must be trashed.

-We can presume that most of the questions now under litigation will be resolved by election day, whether or not you like the rulings.
+We can presume that most of the questions now under litigation will be resolved by Election Day, whether or not you like the rulings.
 But what happens afterward?

 It’s worth remembering how the legal battle played out in just one state in 2000, when the Bush and Gore campaigns fought intensely through the Florida courts over which ballots should count and how they should be counted.
-When the questions seemed temporarily resolved with a ruling by the Florida Supreme Court saying that the counting of ballots should continue, the Bush campaign had an ace in the hole: The U.S. Supreme Court.
+When the questions seemed temporarily resolved with a ruling by the Florida Supreme Court saying that the counting of ballots should continue, the Bush campaign had an ace in the hole: the U.S. Supreme Court.

 In Bush v.
 Gore, one of the most notorious rulings in the court’s history, the five conservatives used some preposterous legal reasoning to shut down the counting in Florida and hand the presidency to George W. Bush.
 It was so shameless that in their own decision they declared that their judgment should never be used as precedent in a future case.

-Now imagine a repeat of Florida 2000, but in five states, or ten: Complicated questions of which votes get to count, Republicans demanding that votes be thrown out while Democrats demand that they be counted, rulings by state courts that go the Democrats’ way, and then a final intervention by the Supreme Court.
+Now imagine a repeat of Florida 2000, but in five states, or 10.
+Complicated questions of which votes get to count, Republicans demanding that votes be thrown out while Democrats demand that they be counted, rulings by state courts that go the Democrats’ way, and then a final intervention by the Supreme Court.

 A Supreme Court whose conservative majority is far, far more partisan than the one that came to Bush’s rescue in 2000.